Phantom-Ghost-Trails/FPS/README.md

-These are some about QRcode things.
+These are some about FPS things.